vinejs/vinejs.dev/content/docs/guides/getting_started.md

 console.log(output)
 ```

-- The `vine.schema` method defines the validation schema.
+- The `vine.object` method defines the top-level object for the validation schema.

 - The validation is performed using the `validate` method.
 The validate method accepts the `schema` and the `data` object to perform the validation.